 There is no one way to look at community organizing strategies.
 Over the years, different approaches and methods have gained prominence.
 Think tanks worldwide have pioneered and led movements that have brought about tremendous change.

 This section covers three such approaches to community organizing and the campaigns that spun out of them.
-Let’s dive in.
+Let’s dive in and explore these organizing strategies in depth.

 The Saul Alinsky theory